Qualify your prospects up front with an agency sales intake process

 You won’t see results if you don’t apply the things I’ve mentioned here.
 Choose to improve one of the five in the next week, and then adjust from there.

 Worried that you aren’t getting enough leads already?
 Check my list of 50 ways for agencies to get sales leads.
-But more broadly, you likely need to get your self-marketing in order—please contact me for help.
+But more broadly, you likely need to get your self-marketing in order—please get in touch.

 Question: What’s the first thing you’ll change about your prospect intake process?